MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 [Blender](https://www.blender.org/) is a free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline: modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and video editing and game creation.

-If Blender is the software that you decide to use to prepare your 3D models, review Blender’s website and download the most current stable version for Windows at [Blender](https://www.blender.org/download/).
+If Blender is the software that you decide to use to prepare your 3D models, review Blender’s website and [download the most current stable version for Windows](https://www.blender.org/download/).

 ## Overall steps for preparing a 3D model with Blender